akashloka/DATA603/week01/assignment01.md

 * Data is produced from numerous sources.

  - Telescopes, satellites, social media, scientific computers, and other Internet of Things (IoT) devices.

 * A large portion of the data gathered is uninteresting.
  - It can be magnitudes of times filtered and compressed.
  - We must create effective filters that do not omit valuable information.
  - Create the appropriate metadata automatically to define the types of data that are being measured and recorded.
 * Example: Most cameras record the date, time, and location of the photo when we snap one.

 Phase 2 : Information Extraction and Cleaning
 * Information extraction
  - Extract the necessary data from the underlying sources and provide it in a structured manner that is appropriate for analysis
 * Data cleaning
  - Try to complete missing values, reduce noise while detecting outliers, and fix data discrepancies.

 Phase 3: Data Integration, Aggregation, and Representation
 * Data Integration and Aggregation
  - Combine information from various (heterogeneous) data sources.
  - Can aid in minimizing and avoiding duplications and inconsistencies

 * Data Representation
  - The same data can be represented in various ways in terms of data representation.
  - Numerous methods of data visualization could be employed for representation, including: Pie chart, Boxplot, Histogram, and Bar chart

 Phase 4: Query Processing, Data Modeling, and Analysis
 * Basic data subsets can be obtained from the full collection of data using queries.
 * An abstract model known as a data model standardizes how data items relate to one another and organizes data elements.
  - Models for databases, entity relationships, semantic data models, etc.

 * More than just SQL Querying is required for Big Data Analysis.
  - In the SQL database, many data are not stored.
  - It can be difficult to implement certain analysis tasks in SQL queries.

 Phase 5: Interpretation
-* Recognize and validate the output of the computer Possibly in need of further information, such as the source of the data (provenance), the methodology used to arrive at each result, and the particular inputs used.
+* Recognize and validate the output of the computer
+ - Possibly in need of further information, such as the source of the data (provenance), the methodology used to arrive at each result, and the particular inputs used.
-Visualization is beneficial.
+ - Visualization is beneficial.
-ready to make a decision
+* Ready to make a decision

 References: